 Joomla is WP’s closest market competitor, but the multifunctional CMS only holds about 6.5%, compared to the 60%+ for WordPress.
 Still, Joomla can hold its own even today:

 - Ease of Use – you can easily configure both Joomla and WordPress on any host with the help of an autoinstaller.
 The former works with a combination of Articles and Categories that help you sort your content.

 The editing screen resembles WordPress’ Classic Editor and gives pretty similar options.
 Still, while Joomla is nothing too overwhelming, WP is a better fit for beginners and non-developers because of its smooth interface and self-explanatory options.

 - Customization – this one easily goes into WP’s corner.
 While both applications can help you create pretty much any type of website, WordPress offers much more add-ons than Joomla.
-Considering it’s near impossible to come close to the market dominator, Joomla can still boast over 8,500 plugins and 1,100 themes in its official source.
+Considering it’s near impossible to come close to the market leader, Joomla can still boast over 8,500 plugins and 1,100 themes in its official source.

 - Security – in their core, both content management systems are inherently secure, so it all boils down to the additional plugins and precautions you might want to add to that.
 One point to consider is that, due to its popularity, WordPress is much more targeted by hackers, but if we take into account the market share – Joomla sites are hacked more often on average.

 - SEO – out-of-the-box Joomla is slightly better equipped on the SEO front.
 The CMS allows you to input metadata without the need for an additional plugin, plus a few more handy options to help search engines find your content easier.
 Naturally, if we take add-ons into account, WP can efficiently supply you with all the tools you need to take care of your SEO.